 "You're a regular Jack Kerouac."
 Lorelai jokes.

-The guy looks at Lorelai with a weird look, but pretends to know what she is talking about.
+The guy gives Lorelai a weird look, but pretends he knows that she is talking about.
 "Yeah.
-Hey, you mind if I sit down?"
+Hey.
+You mind if I sit down?"

 Lorelai smiles.
 "Okay."